Breeze: Perth–Makassar Residency

 Residency Focus

-*Breeze focuses on the exchange of ideas and artistic practices, elements that can be the winds of change.
-Focused between WA and Makassar, these two places have long been linked by the historical and cultural ties between Australian First Nations and Makassan people whose connection pre-dates colonisation.
+Breeze focuses on the exchange of ideas and artistic practices, elements that can be the winds of change.
+Focused between Perth and Makassar, these two places have long been linked by the historical and cultural ties between Australian First Nations and Makassan people whose connection pre-dates colonisation.

 Applicants identifying as First Nations will be prioritised for the BREEZE Exchange Program.